Skip to content

 Does Recovery Works Elizabethtown Women's Low-Intensity Residential accept Medicaid?

 Yes.
 According to SAMHSA data, Recovery Works Elizabethtown Women's Low-Intensity Residential accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific IN Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific KY Medicaid plan.
 Call (270) 355-7524 to verify your benefits.

 What level of care does Recovery Works Elizabethtown Women's Low-Intensity Residential offer?